Lawyers: Nearly $1B tentative settlement in condo collapse

 The 12-story Champlain Towers South condiminium collapsed abruptly in the early-morning hours of June 24, almost instantly destroying dozens of individual condo units and burying victims under tons of rubble.
 Rescuers spent weeks carefully digging through mountains of concrete, first to find survivors and later to recover the remains of those who died.
 A total of 98 people were killed.

+Video released by a team of federal investigators showed evidence of extensive corrosion and overcrowded concrete reinforcement in the building.

-The collapse triggered lawsuits from victims, families and condo owners as well as state and federal investigations.
+The collapse triggered lawsuits from victims, families and condo owners, and prompted state and federal investigations.
 In December, a Florida grand jury issued a lengthy list of recommendations aimed at preventing another condominium collapse, including earlier and more frequent inspections and better waterproofing.

+And in February of this year, the Florida House unanimously passed a bill that would require statewide recertification of any condo building above three stories high.
+The bill would require recertification after 30 years, or 25 years if the building is within 3 miles (5 kilometers) of the coast, and every 10 years thereafter.

+At the time of the collapse, Miami-Dade and Broward were the only two of the state’s 67 counties that had condominium recertification programs.